 - muscle weakness in your legs from lack of circulation.

-Never allow to let Atherosclerosis develop and get worst.
+Among the Atherosclerosis risk factors, Cardiovascular Disease (CVD) is the most prominent one: Never allow to let Atherosclerosis develop and get worst.
 Because when left untreated, it can potentially lead to several life-threatening conditions.
 The bad thing about CVD – most of the times, is that the symptoms associated with it do not manifest until CVD develops completely.

 What are the complications of Atherosclerosis?